-- Better Care through improved ability to forecast and meet resource needs and provide the right resources, at the right time and place, in the right amount for optimal patient care
+- Better Health and Better Care through improved ability to forecast and meet resource needs, providing the right resources, at the right time and place, in the right amount for optimal patient care;

-- Better Value through economies of scale, and reduced integration issues
+- Better Value through economies of scale, and reduced integration issues; and

 - Better Teams through the provision of a consistent and positive experience for healthcare professionals leading to a more consistent and positive experience for the patients